buddydudedev/buddydudedev/README.md

 - 📦 I've developed and shipped web apps and games on small teams.
 - 👨‍🏫 I've tutored and hosted workshops for undergraduate and graduate programming courses and topics.

-## 🥅 Career Goals
+## 🥅 Goals

-- 🧑‍🤝‍🧑 I want to start a non-profit technology co-op.
+- 🧑‍🤝‍🧑 I want to start a non-profit design, science, and technology co-op.
 - 🏫 I want to bring my experiences back to a university and teach adjunctly.

 ## 🗂️ Projects